 The students will expose learners to the environment in which the agri-business is conducted.
 Focus will be on understanding micro and macro environmental forces and their impact on agri-business and management.
+COURSE CONTENTS:

+UNIT - I

 Indian Agriculture: Place of Agriculture in Indian Economy, trends in the structure of Indian Economy- Role of Agriculture in Economic Development in India.
 Trends in agricultural production and productivity, cropping pattern- size of farms and farm efficiency.

+UNIT - II

 Functions of Management - Planning, organizing, staffing, motivation and control and Principles of Management.

 UNIT III

 Agribusiness - Linkages among sub-sectors of the Agribusiness sector; Economic Reforms and Indian agriculture; Impact of Liberalization, Privatization and Globalization on Agribusiness sector.

 UNIT IV

 Agribusiness Management: Definition, importance, Scope of Agribusiness Management, Agribusiness Management- Nature, definition, scope and functions.
 Agribusiness input and output services, Agricultural credit and foreign trade, Planning and Organizing Business- Importance of small agribusiness.

 UNIT V

 New trends in Agribusiness: Contract farming, Types and Scope of contract farming, Working of Contracts, Contract Models, Organic Farming, Genetically Modified Food, Farmer Producers' Organizations (FPO).

+Case Studies

+Suggested Readings

 Adhikary M. 1986.
 Economic Environment of Business.
 S. Chand & Sons.
 Aswathappa K. 1997.
 Essentials of Business Environment.
 Himalaya Publ.
 Francis Cherunilam 2003.
 Business Environment.
 Himalaya Publ.
 Broadway and Arif A Broadway.
-Agribusiness Management

-Davis J. and Gold berg.
+Agribusiness Management Davis J. and Gold berg.
 Introduction to Agri-Business Management Ruddra Datta and K. P. M. Sundram.
 Indian Economy

 COURSE - II: MANAGERIAL ACCOUNTING

+Course outcome:

 The students will learn the concept and methods of financial and management accounting.
 Focus will be on understanding techniques, uses and applications of financial and management accounting.
+COURSE CONTENTS: